joseareia/rusty-asof/README.md

 ### License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License.
 See the `LICENSE` file for more details.